tmtsoftware/csw/docs/src/main/services/time.md

 ### TMTTime API

 TMTTime represents an instantaneous point in time with nanosecond precision.
-It's a wrapper around Instant and provides additional information about the timescale of the instant.
+It is a wrapper around [Instant](https://docs.oracle.com/en/java/javase/11/docs/api/java.base/java/time/Instant.html) and provides additional information about the timescale of the instant.

 TMTTime supports two timescales: